jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 Student Support
 ~~~~~~~~~~~~~~~

-As a student, you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
+As a student, you may experience a range of issues that can cause barriers to learning, such as but not limited to:

+* strained relationships
+* increased anxiety
+* alcohol/drug problems
+* feeling down
+* difficulty concentrating
+* lack of motivation

 These mental health concerns or stressful events may lead to diminished academic performance or reduce a student’s ability to participate in daily activities.

 UC Davis is committed to advancing the mental health and well-being of its students.